anoopsarkar/nlp-class/hw1.md

 * `allowed_words.txt`: This file contains all the words that are allowed.
 You should make sure that your grammar generates sentences using exactly the words in this file.
 It does not specify the part of speech for each word, so you can choose to model the ambiguity of words in terms of part of speech in the `Vocab.gr` file.
 * `example-sentences.txt`: This file contains example sentences that you can use as a starting point for your grammar development.
 Only the first two sentences of this file can be parsed using the default `S1.gr` grammar.
 The rest are parsed with the backoff `S2.gr` grammar.
 * `unseen.tags`: Used to deal with unknown words.
 You should not have to use this file during parsing, but the parser provided to you can optionally use this file in order to deal with unknown words in the input.
+The parser uses the weights shown in this file and provides a lexical rule with this weight for any unknown word.

 ### The Parser and Generator